darrarski/ScrollViewLayout/README.md

 bundle exec fastlane setup
 ```

-Then open `ScrollViewLayout.xcworkspace` in Xcode.
+Then open `ScrollViewLayout.xcodeproj` in Xcode.

-Use `ExampleApp` build scheme for building and runing demo app.
+Use `ExampleApp` build scheme for building and runing example app.

 Use `Tests` build scheme for runing tests.